allenmonkey970/allenmonkey970/README.md

 # Welcome to My GitHub Profile! 🌟

-I'm a passionate developer interested in creating unique projects from which to learn.
+I'm a passionate developer interested in creating unique projects to learn from.
 ### Skills

 - **Python**: Crafting efficient and dynamic scripts 🐍